The Demographic Transition Revisited:

 infant mortality.
 And Indonesia saw fertility decline most among

-in order to lower fertility.
-Instead one sees declines in family
+order to lower fertility.
+Instead one sees declines in family size

 Only the enrichment of farmers relative to their